computational-modelling-group/computational-modelling-group.github.io/README.md

-# Computational Modelling Group entry point - developers info
+# Computational Modelling Group entry point

+These are the sources for the static pages hosted at https://computational-modelling-group.github.io/

+# developers info

 - we use sphinx
 - make html updates the webpage